-Utah centipedes rarely invade homes, preferring to be outdoors and remain under cover during the day.
-1 Household invasions by centipedes are restricted since they do not reproduce or survive long in most homes.
+Utan competes rarely invade homes, preferring to be outdoors and remain under cover during the day.
+Household invasions by centipedes are restricted since they do not reproduce or survive long in most homes.

 An exception is the house centipede that is better at colonizing homes.
 Legs of the house centipede are very long, allowing it to crawl and climb fast.
 House centipedes survive in low numbers in many homes as long as live prey such as insects and spiders are available.

 CENTIPEDE CONTROL METHODS

 Centipede movements into homes can be reduced by removing sheltering debris from around homes and by applying a pesticide around the building foundation.

 ARMY CUTWORMS

-BIOLOGY AND BEHAVIOR

 The army cutworm is one of the most common nuisance moths in Utah.
 Army cutworm moths, one of the moths known as miller moths, can be extremely annoying during late spring when they enter homes, cars, and buildings.
 Army cutworms do not breed or reproduce indoors and they die within a few days.

 ARMY CUTWORM CONTROL METHODS

 Insecticides are ineffective for army cut worm control and preventive steps should be taken to minimize problems.
 Openings around doors and windows should be sealed during the periods when flights are greatest.
 Evening lighting should be reduced since it attracts the moths.

 Moths in the home can be individually vacuumed.
 Suspending a light over a bucket of soapy water can also trap moths.
 Problems with the moths end as migration flights cease.
 Migration occurs over several weeks.

 BOX ELDER BUGS

-BIOLOGY AND BEHAVIOR

 Box elder bugs become nuisance pests as they move into buildings.
 Problems are most severe along south and west sides of structures, since the bugs tend to move into cracks and crevices in these sun warmed areas.

 Adult box elder bugs are about 1/2 inch in length, dark brown or black, with conspicuous red markings.
 Immature box elder bugs are smaller and a solid bright red color.
-Only the adults are capable of overwintering

-Immature

-Box Elder

-Bug

-Mature

-Box Elder

-Bug

-Mature

-Box Elder

-Bug

-Bug

-seeds and other plant materials.
-The first generation usually feeds on seeds fallen from trees the previous year.
+Only the adults are capable of overwintering successfully.
+Immatureelder bug develops during tlMatureBox Elderon seeds and other plant nBox ElderBugtgeneration usually feeds ( fallen from trees the previous year.
 The box elder tree seeds, produced on female box elder trees, are the food of the second generation.
 The severity of box elder bugs as nuisance pests is correlated with such factors as the amount of seed produced the previous year, nearness of female box elder trees, and length of the growing season.

 When inside a building, box elder bugs are in a semidormant state.
 They cannot reproduce and do not feed.
 Bites on humans are rare, but occasionally occur.

 BOX ELDER BUG CONTROL METHODS